GaloisInc/ivorylang-org/extras/ivory-rust/ivory-rust.md

 **Rust**: Currently, Rust provides a "test" attribute for writing and running tests in the source code.
 More sophisticated testing frameworks are planned.
 Rust currently has no built-in verification tools.
+A QuickCheck port to Rust is fairly mature.[^qc]

 **Ivory**: Ivory allows the user to write inline assertions, and functions can be decorated with pre and post conditions.
 The compiler can optionally insert assertions that are verification conditions for ensuring the lack of undefined behavior.

-Ivory comes with a version of QuickCheck[^qc] for random test-case generation.
+Ivory comes with a version of QuickCheck for random test-case generation.
 Ivory currently has two experimental verification back-ends, including a symbolic simulator that generates CVC4[^cvc4] (an SMT solver) assertions, and one that generates ACL2[^acl2] (an automated theorem prover) assertions.

 Because Ivory generates simple conforming C99, C analysis tools perform well on generated Ivory code.
 We have used Coverity[^coverity] to analyze the